I am Delano P. Wegener, Ph.D. I own this blog. I am the author of all materials on this blog.

 The Cognitive Science principles are valid for all age groups, but forms of implementation must be suitable for each age group.
 My qualifications and knowledge base dictate that my discussions and examples are appropriate to high school and beyond.
 Some modifications might be required for use in early high school.

-A second goal of this blog is to advocate for teaching and learning mathematics more appropriate to the 21st century than the 19th century math common to current mathematics classrooms.
+A second goal of this blog is to advocate for teaching and learning mathematics more appropriate to the 21st century than the 19th century math which is common in current mathematics classrooms.

 Please share with me an intense desire to improve mathematics teaching and learning.

-Authors: Peter C Brown; Henry L Roediger, III; Mark A McDaniel
+Authors: Peter C Brown; Henry L. Roediger, III; Mark A. McDaniel.
+Available at Amazon